Islandora/documentation/docs/technical-documentation/rest-signposting.md

 `GET` and `HEAD` requests.
 These `Link` headers follow a standard format as specified in [RFC8288]( https://tools.ietf.org/html/rfc8288).
 Drupal already makes use of this technique for content entities, and Islandora takes it even further by providing additional `Link` headers that enable the client to navigate the repository and discover additional information about various resources.
-Because the links are returned in response headers, they can be relied upon without having to parse the message body.
+Because the links are returned in respionse headers, they can be relied upon without having to parse the message body.
 This makes them consistent across all serialization formats that can be returned in a message body
 (XML, JSON, JSONLD, etc...).

 As a general precaution, link headers for Drupal entities are not exposed to users that do not have the permissions to view the entity linked in the header.
-So making GET and HEAD requests as anonymous will yield a different set of headers than what an authenticated user would see.
+So making GET and HEAD requests anonymously will yield a different set of headers than what an authenticated user would see.
 For example, anonymous users don't have the `view media` permission, so they will not see the link headers for media associated with a node.